bcunni2/vds/readme.md

 Visual DialogShell is a way forward for DialogScript syntax within Powershell ~ this project exists to provide a vehicle for the spirit of the DialogScript language to continue - providing a concise, powerful, straightforward language with seemingly untyped variables.
 I say seemingly because Powershell doesn't actually have variables, it has objects that it auto-determines the type for, but they feel like untyped variables.

 # Issue Velocity Points
 Leave a comment under any task you'd like to be assigned to in the format [n][n] where n is a fibonacci number, the first representing how complex you feel the issue is, and the second representing how much effort you feel it will take to resolve.
+In the title, the very first [n] gets updated by 1.
+Average the new complexity with the existing complexity number, and the effort with the existing effort number.

 # Discord
 https://discord.gg/87EyrgJ